sortsammcdonald/md_json/readme.md

 Writing a programme that will extract data from blog entries and return a JSON file.

+# 2024.10.08

+## 2

+I've been able to adjust the programme so it updatest the JSON file now.
+It's not quite perfect since it doesn't check if there is any repeated content in the file.
+But I think this is fine to build the JSON feed

+## 1

+Unfortunately it seems the code is not behaving as expected.
+While it can write a blog post to a JSON file.
+It cannot write a subsequent post to the file.

+The issue seems to be that I need to provide the programme with a UniqueKey.
+If I comment this section of the code out it also doesn't seem to work.

+## Next steps
+- Let's see if I can generate a unique key, maybe some hashable value or even simply a string based on the content of the file.
+- Check to see how to append to a JSON file in general.
+If you can do that then you should be able to apply it to this programme.

+# 2024.10.05

+## 1

+I have refactored the code to make it slightly tidier.

+The next step is create a primary JSON file that all other files can be written to.

+## 2

+The programme essentially does everything required at this point.
+I still feel that the extract content function could be neater, but it's fine.

+## Next steps

+- Prep JSON file
+- Figure out how to add it as a feature to ql-blog
+- Anonymise
+- Write up

 # 2024.10.04

 The programme now generates a JSON file based on a single blog post.
 Next I will tidy up the code, and then see if it's possible to a main JSON file that I can adjust on an ongoing basis.

+I am attempting to refactor the code so that it's neater and more portable.
+Have seperated the html and dictionary elements.
+Just need to merge them once again, add the licensing, and convert to JSON.

 # 2024.10.02

 Partial progress.
 I now have the html properly formatted and going into a dictionary.
 However I have not been able to extract the CC information correctly.
 I have to have a closer look at this.

 # 2024.10.01